Withdrawal from an examination

 - the date for distribution of the home exam assignment/paper or similar

 - the deadline for submitting the last assignment/paper via portfolios or another form of evaluation by means of large parts of the instruction period

 Withdrawal after the deadline will be considered an examination attempt, as will failure to attend the examination.
 Read more about valid reasons for absence.

-Clinical nutrition, Medicine, Dentistry and Dental Hygiene
+Clinical nutrition, dentistry and medicine

 Contact the faculty's information centre.